btbright/code-g/README.md

 $ npm test
 ```

+## How to add a new tax year
+The years for the first question (tax year selection) are generated from the data found in `/src/constants/federalPovertyLineData.js`.
+To add a new year, add the limits to the `federalPovertyLineLevels` object with a new key for the year you are adding.
+Also, add the additional amount for family members above 8 to the `additionalFamilyMemberAmounts` object, also keyed by the new year you are adding.
+The data for these is found *MAE WHERE DOES THIS COME FROM?*

 ## Technical details
 This is a front-end only app, so no taxpayer data entered is saved in any way.
 It was created with create-react-app and has not been ejected.
 For details on that process, if needed, see the documentation for CRA below.